ChoateProgrammingUnion/2017-MeetingCode/README.md

-# meetingcode
+# Meeting Code
-Meeting code, currently on year 2016-2017
+This is the repository for code that we write during meetings.

+Sept 20: physics